thednp/position-observer/README.md

 // the position change was triggered by either scroll / resize events
 // this will be the output of observer callback
 [{
-  target: <div#myelement>, // the observed target element
+  // the observed target element
+  target: <div#myelement>,
-  boundingBox: DOMRect, // the target's bounding box
+  // the target's offsets and root scroll position
+  box: { offsetLeft, offsetTop, offsetWidth, offsetHeight, scrollTop, scrollLeft },
-  isVisible: true, // this will always be true when at least one pixel of the target is visible in the viewport }]
+  // this will always be true when at least one pixel of the target is visible in the viewport
+  isVisible: true,
+}]

 // stop observing the changes for #myElement at any point